ozcodex/siritie/README.md

 Gratitude is due to all those whose mods have been adapted for use in _Siritie_ (see `./mod/` folders for details).

 Thanks also to all who have given feedback, fixes, etc.

+## License

+Copyright (C) 2019-2023 Dokimi, Mantar and OzCodex

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.